 Even if you forget where it is, your plumber will find it when he or she starts work on the faucet.

-Based on over two months of testing the company's customer service, we found it largely unresponsive and rate it "very unsatisfactory."
+Based on over two months of testing the company's customer service, we rate it "unsatisfactory" for technical issues but "satisfactory" for its handling of warranty claims.

 Installation & Serviceability